BlueManedHawk/splashtext/README.md

 # Splash Text

 Splash Text is a unified system for splash text, freely usable by any program.
-It comes with both a command-line interface and a C subroutine interface, each of which has the same options available.
 The invocation of the system can be fine-tuned to the needs of the invoker.
+It comes with some presupplied splash files, but you can also supply your own.
+Splash Text also comes with a simple command-line wrapper program.

 ## Installing

-Use the makefile to build and install the program.
-You will need a C11 compatible libc and compatibility with POSIX and the Filesystem Hierarchy Standard.
-You'll also need `gzip` installed on your system.
-I will be happy to port Splash Text to any _open_ and _actively maintained_ systems.  __Ports to obsolete or malicious systems will not be considered__.
-Eventually, i do want to get packages available so that one needn't use the makefile.
+The main function of the library, `splashtext()`, only requires compatibility with the C11 language and standard library, plus the extension allowing dollar signs in identifiers.
+Building with the makefile requires compatibility with POSIX, and installation with the makefile additionally requires compatibility with the Filesystem Hierarchy Standard.
+FHS compliance is also required for the `splashtext$list()` function and the `splashtext` command-line utility.
+I will be happy to port Splash Text to any _open_ and _actively maintained_ systems.  __Ports to obsolete or mallicious systems will not be considered.__

 ## Usage